-If you have a severe allergic reaction, your doctor may suggest carrying an auto-injecting adrenaline pen (also known as an EpiPen).
+If you have a severe allergic reaction, a doctor may suggest carrying an auto-injecting adrenaline pen (also known as an EpiPen).

-Follow the steps above to reduce your risk and to treat bites.
-If you feel worse after a few days of being bitten, seek medical advice.
+Follow the steps above to reduce your risk and treat bites.
+If you feel worse after a few days of being bitten, get medical advice.

 There are more than 150 species of biting midges.
 They are common throughout Scotland, Scandinavia and northern Europe and are often found around water.

-Midge bites are not dangerous, but can be intensely itchy.
+Midge bites aren’t dangerous, but can be intensely itchy.
 They sometimes swell and develop into fluid-filled blisters.
-Follow the steps above if bitten — especially trying not to scratch.
+Follow the steps above if bitten – especially trying not to scratch.

 Horseflies are bigger than houseflies and have larger, multi-coloured eyes and a painful bite.

-Be careful if you’re running or doing something strenuous — there is evidence that horseflies are attracted by exhaled carbon-dioxide.
+Be careful if you’re running or doing anything strenuous, as there’s evidence that horseflies are attracted by exhaled carbon-dioxide.